Sarthak2128/Student-Marksheet-System-/README.md

 Class

-This is followed by a simple menu with two options:
+Once these details are entered, the user is given a choice:

 Enter Marks

-Exit
+Exit the Program

-The user selects option 1 to continue entering marks.
-Option 2 allows the user to exit the program gracefully.

-2) Marks Input and Validation
-Upon choosing to enter marks, the user is prompted to input scores for five subjects:
+If the user chooses to enter marks, the program sequentially asks for the scores in the following five subjects:

 Mathematics